Cockroach: Control

 Many remedies have been tried in the search for control of the major pest species of cockroaches, which are resilient and fast-breeding.
 Household chemicals like sodium bicarbonate (baking soda) have been suggested, without evidence for their effectiveness.
 Garden herbs including bay, catnip, mint, cucumber, and garlic have been proposed as repellents.
 Poisoned bait containing hydramethylnon or fipronil, and boric acid powder is effective on adults.
 Baits with egg killers are also quite effective at reducing the cockroach population.
 Alternatively, insecticides containing deltamethrin or pyrethrin are very effective.
 In Singapore and Malaysia, taxi drivers use pandan leaves to repel cockroaches in their vehicles.
 Natural methods of cockroach control have been advanced by several published studies especially by Metarhizium robertsii (syn.
 M. anisopliae).

 Some parasites and predators are effective for biological control of cockroaches.
 Parasitoidal wasps such as Ampulex wasps sting nerve ganglia in the cockroach's thorax, causing temporary paralysis and allowing the wasp to deliver an incapacitating sting into the cockroach's brain.
 The wasp clips the antennae with its mandibles and drinks some hemolymph before dragging the prey to a burrow, where an egg (rarely two) is laid on it.
 The wasp larva feeds on the subdued living cockroach.
 Another wasp considered to be a promising candidate for biological control is the ensign wasp Evania appendigaster, which attacks cockroach oothecae to lay a single egg inside.
 Ongoing research is still developing technologies allowing for the mass-rearing of these wasps for application releases.
 Widow spiders commonly prey on cockroaches.

 Cockroaches can be trapped in a deep, smooth-walled jar baited with food inside, placed so that cockroaches can reach the opening, for example with a ramp of card or twigs on the outside.
-An inch or so of water or stale beer (by itself a cockroach attractant) in the jar can be used to drown any insects thus captured.
+An inch (roughly two and a half centimeters) or so of water or stale beer (by itself a cockroach attractant) in the jar can be used to drown any insects thus captured.
 The method works well with the American cockroach, but less so with the German cockroach.

 A study conducted by scientists at Purdue University concluded that the most common cockroaches in the US, Australia and Europe were able to develop a "cross resistance" to multiple types of pesticide.
 This contradicted previous understanding that the animals can develop resistance against one pesticide at a time.
 The scientists suggested that cockroaches will no longer be easily controlled using a diverse spectrum of chemical pesticides and that a mix of other means, such as traps and better sanitation, will need to be employed.

 Researchers from Heriot-Watt University demonstrated that a power laser can, with high effectiveness, neutralise cockroaches in a home, and suggest it might be an alternative to pesticides.